awsdocs/aws-php-developers-guide/doc_source/service_es-data-plane.rst

    :keywords: AWS SDK for PHP Elasticsearch, Amazon Elasticsearch Service for PHP

 |ESlong| (|ES|) is a managed service that makes it easy
-to deploy, operate, and scale |ESlong|, a popular open-source search and analytics engine. |ES| offers direct access to the |ESlong| API.
+to deploy, operate, and scale |ESlong|, a popular open-source search, and analytics engine. |ES| offers direct access to the |ESlong| API.
 This means that developers can use the tools with which they’re familiar, as well as robust security options, such as using |IAM| users and roles for access